jackson-waschura/python-efficiency-lab/README.md

 # python-efficiency-lab

-A workspace to experiment and learn about Python optimizations.
+A workspace to experiment and learn about Python optimizations as well as write up minimal implementations of common algorithms and data structures.

 ### Example Applications: